Saturday, 18 January 2025

 Chateau Haut-Brion 1989

 Chateau Haut-Brion 1989 got the nod over Chateau Haut Brion 1990 for the runner up spot.
 How come?
-The reason is because the 1989, drank in our 'best of first growths' series of dinners, was a nigh on perfect example of a wine which has hitherto been frustratingly variable.
-This bottle made me understand what all the fuss is about and why Ch Haut Brion commands such a premium.
-The 1990 was about perfectly channeled power and concentration, the 1989 is about pure finesse.
+The reason is because the 1989, drank in our 'best of first growths' series of dinners back in April, was a nigh on perfect example of a wine which has hitherto been frustratingly variable.
+This bottle made me understand what all the fuss is about and why Ch Haut Brion 1989 commands such a premium over the 1990, and even over other legendary wines like Mouton ‘82.
+The 1990 Haut-Brion was about perfectly channeled power and concentration, the 1989 is about pure finesse.

 This was my note - short and sweet - like this post